Is GM corn toxic?

 these data highlight signs of hepatorenal toxicity, possibly due to the new pesticides specific to each GM corn.

-Monsanto, the manufacturer of two of the studied strains of GM corn, responded, dismissing the article, particularly by criticizing the statistical methods used.
+Monsanto, fomous for its Round Up lawsuit, the manufacturer of two of the studied strains of GM corn, responded, dismissing the article, particularly by criticizing the statistical methods used.
 Is Monsanto’s criticism valid?

 Have their been additional studies done that either support or refute the claim that genetically-modified corn has toxic effects?